 Paint like a pro: the correct order to paint a room

 Painting a room is a popular project for budding DIYers and veteran renovators.
-It’s quick, easy, relatively inexpensive, (particularly with low trade prices at The Paint Shed), and can be a fantastic creative outlet during the lockdown.
+It’s quick, easy, relatively inexpensive, (particularly with low trade prices at The Paint Shed), and can be a fantastic creative outlet.
 The painting process is pretty painless if you start with a plan of attack.
-Knowing where you want to start and end up, will stop you running into hurdles, while also providing you with a wonderful sense of accomplishment at the end.
+Knowing where you want to start and end up, will stop you from running into hurdles, while also providing you with a wonderful sense of accomplishment at the end.
 So for the perfect finish follow this step-by-step guide.

 When starting any painting project, it’s important to first ensure that your surfaces (walls, furniture etc.) are in good condition.
 If there are considerable flaws or signs of wear and tear you may need to do a bit of sanding and filing of any cracks and holes.
 Shop our selection of fillers, caulk and cleaning products